Favorite things to do in Barcelona

 La barceloneta playa barcelona

 In addition to swimming and relaxing under the spanish sun, there are many other things to do.
-Windsurfing and kite surfing are very popular, or you can enjoy a refreshing drink in one of the cabins on the beach.
+Windsurfing and kite surfing are very popular, and the beach is also lined with vibrant beach bars, restaurants, and cafes, where visitors can savor traditional Catalan dishes and refreshing drinks while taking in the scenic views.